cidgoh/specification-development-training/training/workshop/PHA4GECon-2025/3_implementation/README.md

 ## Purpose:
 This session introduces the concepts of opeationalising your specification in tooling, encouraging meaningful use and community uptake.
 It demonstrates how a well-defined schema can be used to curate, v alidate and export standardised contextual data, while collecting user feedback for continuous improvement.

 An example of a tool that uses PHA4GE standards is the [DataHarmonizer](https://github.com/cidgoh/pathogen-genomics-package).
 The DataHarmonizer is a spreadsheet based web application that includes validation templates for SARS-CoV-2 and Monkeypox sample contextual data, as well as draft Influenza and Wastewater specifications.
-Existing specification packages can be easily accessed and downloaded at the pathogen-genomics-package repository.
+Existing specification packages can be easily accessed and downloaded at the pathogen-genomics-package repository https://github.com/cidgoh/pathogen-genomics-package.
 For those interested in operationalsing their own templates in the DataHarmonizer can visit https://github.com/cidgoh/DataHarmonizer/

 ## Learning objectives
 In this final sessions we put a schema into practice within the DataaHaronizer.
 By the end of this exercise, participants will be able to: